‘Designated Survivor’ Heads To Netflix After Being Cancelled By ABC

-Fans who were devastated after the cancellation in May by ABC of Designated Survivor, starring Keifer Sutherland.
+Fans were devastated after the cancellation in May by ABC of Designated Survivor, starring Keifer Sutherland.
 However, it has just been confirmed that Netflix has stepped in to revive the show.

 According to TV Line, Netflix has just ordered a 10-episode Season 3 renewal for Designated Survivor.
 As a result of this, the political thriller series will now be known as a Netflix Original series.

 Deadline also states that the revived Designated Survivor will pick up a new showrunner.
 Neal Baer, who is probably best known for his work with Law & Order: SVU, will head Season 3.
-The core cast of Keifer Sutherland, Kal Penn, Adan Canto, and Italia Ricci, have been confirmed as returning for Season 3, Deadline also states that negotiations are currently underway with Maggie Q.
+The core cast of Keifer Sutherland, Kal Penn, Adan Canto, and Italia Ricci have been confirmed as returning for Season 3.
+Deadline also states that negotiations are currently underway with Maggie Q.

 The Season 2 finale of Designated Survivor saw President Kirkman (Keifer Sutherland) announce a bid for re-election.
 TV Line states that Season 3 will see Kirkman “face a political reality — campaigning.”
-Netflix offers a further insight into where Season 3 will be headed with the following synopsis in regard to the upcoming season.
+Netflix offers further insight into where Season 3 will be headed with the following synopsis for the upcoming season.

 “What does it take to make a leader?
 What price will he be willing to pay?
 Democracy, as we know it, will hang in the balance.”